 Some people suffering from anxiety can also have panic attacks, this is where there is a sudden onset of intense fear.

 Whether you have a history of struggling with your mental health or you are experiencing symptoms for the first time, your feelings are valid and you deserve support.

 As part of her role, Katy Baker, VP-Welfare, is carrying out drop-in sessions to signpost students to services within the University or external services if necessary.
 Please see the times below:

 Katy also works closely with Hollie, our Academic Advisor supporting students with their welfare where necessary.

 It is important to register with a doctor's surgery while you are at University and you can still be a temporary at your original surgery if you are moving away from home.
 Here on Waterside Campus, there is a doctor's surgery on campus with 6 doctors working on a rota basis and nurses who can also prescribe if necessary.
 Waterside Health Centre welcomes both international and home students and offers the following additional services: sexual health support, contraception, smoking help, pregnancy support, asthma reviews and travel advice.

 When you register with the doctor's surgery, you NEED to have a proof of address.

 Katy (VP Welfare), Ryan (VP Union Development), Gemma (President) and Tre Ventour (VP BME) are Mental Health First Aiders.
-We have all done our 2 day training and have gained valuable knowledge, techniques and ways of guiding someone so they feel safe.
+They have all done their 2 day training and have gained valuable knowledge, techniques and ways of guiding someone so they feel safe.
 They are also aware of key numbers and organisations who can support you if you are feeling vulnerable or if it’s out of hours.